Sahelanthropus: Discovery

 Toumaï had been found with a femur, but this was stored with animal bones and shipped to the University of Poitiers in 2003, where it was stumbled upon by graduate student Aude Bergeret the next year.
 She took the bone to the head of the Department of Geosciences, Roberto Macchiarelli, who considered it to be inconsistent with bipedalism contra what Brunet et al. had earlier stated in their description analysing only the distorted skull.
 This was conspicuous because Brunet and his team had already explicitly stated Toumaï was associated with no limb bones, which could have proven or disproven their conclusions of locomotion.
 Because Brunet had declined to comment on the subject, Macchiarelli and Bergeret petitioned to present their preliminary findings during an annual conference organised by the Anthropological Society of Paris, which would be held at Poitiers that year.
 This was rejected as they had not formally published their findings yet.
 They were able to publish a full description in 2020, and concluded Sahelanthropus was not bipedal.

-In 2022, French primatologist Franck Guy and colleagues reported that a hominin left femur (TM 266-01-063), a right (TM 266-01-358), and a left (TM 266-01-050) ulna (forearm bone) were also discovered at the site in 2001, but were excluded originally from Sahelanthropus because they could not be reliably associated with the skull.
+In 2022, French primatologist Franck Guy and colleagues reported that a hominin left femur (TM 266-01-063), and a right (TM 266-01-358) and left (TM 266-01-050) ulna (forearm bone) were also discovered at the site in 2001, but were excluded originally from Sahelanthropus because they could not be reliably associated with the skull.
 They decided to include it because Sahelanthropus is the only hominin known from the site, and they concluded that the material is consistent with obligate bipedalism, the earliest evidence of such.
 In 2023, Meyer and colleagues suggested that its phylogenetic position and its status as a hominin still remain equivocal.

-All Sahelanthropus specimens, representing six to nine different adults, have been recovered within the 0.73 km2 area.
+All Sahelanthropus specimens, representing six to nine different adults, have been recovered within the same 0.73 km2 area.